How does it work?

 This is our most popular and flexible way of combining subjects and will involve studying an equal number of credits from two subjects.
 These combinations are referred to as joint degrees, such as Sociology and Criminology, and offer a great way of broadening your knowledge and skills.

 Use our 50/50 combinations grid to identify two subjects that interest you and which can be studied together.
-You can then read up on each subject on their respective website pages, before applying using the UCAS code provided in the grid.
+You can then read up on each subject on the relevant Single Honours website pages, including information on careers, before applying using the UCAS code provided in the grid.

 Interested in studying a modern language?